 Topical Anaesthetics & Cosmetic Procedures

 Abstract: Topical anaesthetics are sometimes used by service providers prior to minor cosmetic procedures that may otherwise cause the client/patient significant discomfort.
-This well written article highlights the importance of using anaesthetics safely.
+This well researched article highlights the importance of using anaesthetics safely.

 Topical anaesthetics are sometimes used by service providers prior to minor cosmetic procedures that may otherwise cause the client/patient significant discomfort during the procedures.
 This document should be regarded as general information only and not a replacement for health or regulatory advice in any circumstances.
 This publication does not propose to encourage, advocate or promote the use of anaesthetics under any circumstances, always seek advice from a qualified medical practitioner and your local health regulator before using any form of topical anaesthetics.